Frequently Asked Questions

 Why should I create a customer account?
 Do I have to?

 Customer accounts are entirely optional.
 Check out as a guest and you will then be given the option to create an account after checkout.
-Having an account means your name and address are saved for next time and you can check on the status of your order by clicking Login or My Account in the top menu bar.
-Customers with accounts also get exclusive offers including discounts, free gifts and free shipping.
-The offer changes every month or so and will appear on the Cart page when logged in.
+Having an account means your details are saved for next time and you can check on the status of your order by logging in to your account or using Shopify's Shop app.

 Will I be added to any mailing list if I create an account?

-Kawaii (pronounced a bit like like Hawaii), is a Japanese word that means 'cute'.
+Kawaii (pronounced a bit like like Hawaii), is a Japanese word that means cute, adorable or lovable.
 Over here, we use it to describe the Japanese style of cute, which pervades the entire Japanese society.
-Think food with faces, animals pretending to be furniture, furniture pretending to be food etc, etc. For more on kawaii, see the Super Cute Kawaii blog, which I co-run - or buy my first book, The Super Cute Book of Kawaii!.
+Think food with faces, animals pretending to be furniture, furniture pretending to be food etc, etc. For more on kawaii, see the Super Cute Kawaii blog, which I co-run - or buy my book, The Super Cute Book of Kawaii!.

 What's a zine?